alishaburgfeld/AllYouCanExercise/README.md

 <!-- Database -->

-# exec into the container then run this to connect to mysql: mysql -u alisha -psecret
+# exec into the container: docker exec -it allyoucanexercise-mysql-1 sh
+# then run this to connect to mysql: mysql -u alisha -psecret
 # then show databases
 # use <db name>
 # show tables